Dutch court upholds Geert Wilders conviction for insulting Moroccans | DW | 06.07.2021

 Wilders had been convicted in 2016, and demanded a retrial, arguing the case had been politically motivated and that the finding restricted his freedom of speech.

-expression, stating: "even a politician must abide by the basic principles of the rule of law and must not incite intolerance."
+"Even a politician must abide by the basic principles of the rule of law and must not incite intolerance," supreme court judge Vincent Van den Brink said in his verdict.

+"With that statement he offended an entire group of people ... in this case because of their descent," he added.

-In May 2020, an additional conviction of discrimination and inciting hatred was overturned by an appeals court.
+In May 2020, an additional conviction for discrimination and inciting hatred was overturned by an appeals court.
 The high court on Tuesday confirmed this earlier ruling.

 As the leader of the far-right Freedom Party (PVV), Wilders has been a controversial voice in the immigration debate in the Netherlands.

-Note: Correction: A previous version of this article incorrectly stated that Wilders' discrimination conviction had been upheld.
-A discrimination conviction was overturned in 2020.